donderom/donderom.github.io/content/posts/transformers-pipeline-inference-optimization.md

 draft: false
 ---

-The goal of this post is to show how to apply few practical optimizations to improve inference performance of [🤗 Transformers](https://huggingface.co/docs/transformers/index) pipelines on a single GPU.
+The goal of this post is to show how to apply a few practical optimizations to improve inference performance of [🤗 Transformers](https://huggingface.co/docs/transformers/index) pipelines on a single GPU.
 Compatibility with pipeline API is the driving factor behind the selection of approaches for inference optimization.
 This is a practical guide to optimizing inference of 🤗 Transformers pipelines based on my personal experience.
 For more methods on how to make transformer inference more efficient, I recommend checking out Lilian Weng's blog{{< sidenote >}}[Weng, Lilian.
 (Jan 2023).
 Large Transformer Model Inference Optimization.
 Lil’Log](https://lilianweng.github.io/posts/2023-01-10-inference-optimization/).{{< /sidenote >}}.

 All the code is run on NVIDIA RTX 4090 24G using Python 3.10 and PyTorch 1.13.1.
 Other dependencies are: